 One of the things that amazes me most about the church is the epidemic proportions at which insecurity runs through church leadership.
 If you want to lead for the long haul, your security had better be found in Christ.
 Insecure leaders create drama, havoc and pain in the lives of those they lead.
 Ask yourself if the following is true for you; as I wrote them I found them convicting—and humbling.

 What does an insecure leader look like?

 2. They misinterpret other people’s motives to fit their story.
 Insecure leaders have to be right.
 So they misinterpret what people do and why they do it to make themselves emerge the hero.
-When people stand up to insecure leaders, they write them off as jealous or arrogant.
+When people stand up to an insecure leader, they write them off as jealous or arrogant.
 Motives get misrepresented so they can be wrong.

 3. They look at those who work for them as employees, not their team.
 Insecure leaders don’t look for the best ideas.
 They can’t collaborate because they don’t value other people’s opinions.
 They prefer to forego extended work relationships, because it’s easier to fill your team with disposable cogs rather than friends and teammates you love and trust.
 They find their identity in how many people work for them rather than how many people they work with.

 4. They consider anyone “disloyal” who disagrees with them.
 Insecure people don’t see people as people; they see them as either on their side or against them.They are the center of all things.

 5. They mishandle conflict.
 Insecure leaders either avoid conflict through passive-aggressive means, or they look at every situation as a potential conflict.They are either too soft and squishy or harsh and uncaring.
 Secure leaders handle conflict with truth and grace working together, because relationships matter more than being right.